- Pediatric Heart

 - MYFORTIC (MYCOPHENOLATE SODIUM) – is taken twice a day and is very similar to Cellcept.

 - PREDNISONE – is a steroid and is often taken for the life of the transplant and is taken once a day.
 Some patients will suffer from difficulty sleeping or may feel “hyper” when taking larger doses early after the transplant.
-These feelings will pass in a few days and will decreasing the amount you take.
+These feelings will pass in a few days, and the amount you take will decrease.
 The major side effects of long-term prednisone are increased appetite, stomach ulcers, osteoporosis, diabetes, cataracts, mood swings and Cushing’s syndrome.
-Cushing’s syndrome includes round cheeks, protruding abdomen, fat deposits over the upper back, acne, and increased growth of facial and body hair.
+Cushing’s syndrome includes round cheeks, protruding abdomen, fat deposits over the upper back, acne and increased growth of facial and body hair.
 Most patients are not on high enough doses to suffer from these side effects, and these side effects will decrease or disappear as the dose is decreased.
 After a few weeks, you are only taking about twice as much prednisone as your body makes naturally.

 In addition to the immunosuppressants and antibiotics/antivirals, the patient may also need to take other medicines to treat high blood pressure, diabetes or other conditions.
 Patients may be sent home with up to 12 medications after their surgery and must be committed to taking all of the assigned medicines.
 After a few months, most patients are on less medication after transplant than they were on dialysis.